Greetings and welcome . Thank you for looking me up.

 My other HF aerial is the multiband 41 metre long (configured north / south) Windom, utilises a 4 to1 current balon at the feed point , with the feed point being at the aerials highest point above terra firma, namely about 8 metres only.

 Because the village has been designated a conservation area, when the station isn't active the Peak Park Planning department requested me to keep a low profile.
-So I modified the crank-up tower to motorised remote control , enabling me the convenience to as and when crank the tower up and down from inside the cottage's radio room.
+So I modified the crank-up tower to motorised remote control , enabling me the convenience to power the tower up and down from inside the cottage's radio room.

 Also the main reasons for reducing the Mustang from three elements to two, constructing the 17 metre dipole using loaded coils and using the trapless multi-band Windom was because of the aforementioned low profile request from the Peak Park Planning department.